Photo Credit: Jason Houston

-After many years of discussion, CCNet decided to initiate a Coach Certification program.
-The program was initiated in late 2017 and the first cohort of Certified Coaches was presented at the 2018 Coaches Rally in Leura, NSW, Australia.
-The CCNet Certification Program provides an opportunity for conservation practitioners who coach projects with the Open Standards for the Practice of Conservation, to be recognized through certification – indicating that they have achieved an “officially” acknowledged level of proficiency.
+The CCNet Certification Program provides an opportunity for conservation practitioners who coach projects with the Open Standards for the Practice of Conservation (Conservation Standards or CS), to be recognized through certification – indicating that they have achieved an “officially” acknowledged level of proficiency.

-Because the certification process will require significant effort and a documented high level of proficiency, only a certain percentage of coaches are expected to seek certification.
-And to be clear: you don’t have to be certified to call yourself, and act as, a conservation coach.
+Because the certification process requires a significant effort and a documented high level of proficiency, only a certain percentage of coaches are expected to seek certification.
+And to be clear: you don’t have to be certified to call yourself, and act as, a Conservation Coach.
 Certification is only for those coaches who feel the need (e.g., as a consultant) to have those credentials.
 Time will tell how important and widespread certification becomes as coaching becomes more professional.